AdamMichaelArthur/saas-product/docs/Subscriptions/Introduction.md

 Initialization
 --------------

 Subscription Plans must be initialized.
+To initialize your Stripe plans, first make sure the stripe_key is set in the .env file
+Then, using Postman or CURL, make a call to /administration/plans/getPlans

+The installation script will call this automatically, if a valid stripe key is provided.

 User
 ----